zdwyer/MPE-seq-methods/README.md

 ### Remove PCR Duplicates [MPE-seq Only]
 ```
-python compress_UMI.py -n 7 -1 sc_MPE_A_R1.fastq.gz -2 sc_MPE_A_R2.fastq.gz > sc_MPE_A.fastq.gz
+python compress_UMI.py -n 7 -1 sc_MPE_A_sub_R1.fastq.gz -2 sc_MPE_A_sub_R2.fastq.gz -o sc_MPE_A_compress.fastq.gz
 ```

 ### Trimming
-Reads are trimmed with (Trimmomatic version 0.35) to remove any read through into sequencing adapters which will interfear with alignment.
+Reads are trimmed with Trimmomatic (version 0.35) to remove any read through into sequencing adapters which will interfear with alignment.
 RNA-seq libraries were prepared with TruSeq adapters while MPE-seq libraries were prepared with Nextera adapters.
 MPE-seq libraries were required to be at least 26 bases long post trimming to remove any reads that come from unextended primers during reverse transcription.
 TruSeq3-SE.fa and NexteraPE-PE.fa came with Trimmomatic and can additionally be found in the "resources" folder of the project.
 Example commands:

 #### RNA-seq
 ```
-java -jar trimmomatic.jar SE -phred33 sc_RNA_ds_A.fastq.gz sc_RNA_A_trimmed.fastq.gz ILLUMINACLIP:TruSeq3-SE.fa:2:30:10 MINLEN:10
+java -jar trimmomatic.jar SE -phred33 sc_RNA_sub_A.fastq.gz sc_RNA_A_trimmed.fastq.gz ILLUMINACLIP:TruSeq3-SE.fa:2:30:10 MINLEN:10
 ```
 #### MPE-seq
 ```
-java -jar trimmomatic.jar SE -phred33 sc_MPE_ds_A.fastq.gz sc_MPE_A_trimmed.fastq.gz ILLUMINACLIP:NexteraPE-PE.fa:2:30:10 MINLEN:26
+java -jar trimmomatic.jar SE -phred33 sc_MPE_A_compress.fastq.gz sc_MPE_A_trimmed.fastq.gz ILLUMINACLIP:NexteraPE-PE.fa:2:30:10 MINLEN:26
 ```
 Summary of trimming: